westerndigitalcorporation/cdl-tools/README.md

 bs=128k
 ioengine=libaio
 iodepth=32
-cmdprio_percentage=30
-cmdprio_class=4
-cmdprio_split=1/33:2/67
+cmdprio_bssplit=128k/10/1/1/1:128k/20/1/2/2
 ```

-will result in the IO job executing 33% of 30% of all IOs (10% overall) using
+will result in the IO job executing 10% of all IOs using descriptor 1 and 20%
-descriptor 1 and 67% of 30% of all IOs (20% overall) using descriptor 2.
+of all IOs using descriptor 2.

 ## Testing a system Command Duration Limits Support